emmygood/identity/README.md

 ### Typography

 [GoogleFonts.com](https://fonts.google.com/?query=com) was imported to select all the fonts.
 With sans-serif as a fallback for both 'Comfortaa' and 'Rubik'.
 These two fonts are similar but pair together nicely.
+I wanted to opt for something simple and easy to read, for accessibility, but also choose something a little bit 'different'.

 - [Comfortaa] (https://fonts.google.com/specimen/Comfortaa?query=com) Was used for the primary headers and titles.